♫ Listening to: Potions by Day Wave ♫

 After you assemble this cake, you can store it in the freezer for 1-2 days until it needs to be delivered to the birthday recipient.
 But don’t make the mistake I did where the cake sat in a hot car for an hour, because the caramel will start dripping off the cake as it melts.

-Whisk 1 teaspoon vanilla, ¼ cup earth balance, and ¼ cup spectrum sustainably harvested organic palm shortening until it’s light and fluffy, using a stand mixer or a handheld electric mixer with the whisk attachment.
+Whisk 1 teaspoon vanilla, ¼ cup earth balance, and ¼ cup spectrum sustainable organic palm shortening until it’s light and fluffy, using a stand mixer or a handheld electric mixer with the whisk attachment.

 Add 3 tablespoons caramel sauce and keep mixing until combined.